numbleroot/autotube/README.md

 autotube automatically downloads new videos published by YouTube channels you chose to follow, by periodically checking the channels' RSS feeds for updates and downloading videos published since the last check by handing them off to [`yt-dlp`](https://github.com/yt-dlp/yt-dlp).

-:warning: **autotube does not handle authentication!** :warning:\
+:warning: **autotube authenticates clients using a plaintext `Bearer` token!** :warning:\
-Ensure that each HTTP request reaching autotube's network socket is indeed an authorized one, e.g., by placing autotube behind a personal VPN or only exposing it to your LAN.
+Ensure that each HTTP request reaching autotube's network socket is transported either over an encrypted channel (e.g., by placing autotube behind a personal VPN) or through an entirely trusted network (e.g., only exposing it to your LAN).

 ## Requirements